 Step two – Add hosting for the new site

-Add the new domain (newsite.example.com) to your new DreamHost account.
+Add the new domain (newsite.example.com) to your panel.
 Make sure to set it as Fully Hosted:

 Step four – Transfer your WordPress installation

-Transfer your WordPress files you’ve backed up in step one to your new DreamHost account.
-If you had email addresses on the old site (oldsite.example.com), make sure to create the same addresses on your new account.
+Transfer your WordPress files you’ve backed up in step one to your new domain.
+If you had email addresses on the old site (oldsite.example.com), make sure to create the same addresses on your new domain.
 You can then transfer those emails.

 - Import your web files using the following article: